 Thyroid gland has a normal shape.
 Contours are evident, incorrect.
 Structure is little non homogenous.
 Echogenicity is medium, picture of blood vessels is slightly intensified.

-In both lobe are indicated many nodes with simple contours, complex, liquid-tissue structure (majority of tissue components) and izoechogenic tissue structure, their sizes varies from 4 mm till 88 mm.
+In both lobes are indicated number of nodes with simple contours, complex, liquid-tissue structure (majority of tissue components) and isoechogenic tissue structural nodes, their sizes varies from 4 mm to 8 mm.

 The maximum sizes are: